 A federal agency (NIAAA) has described drinking in moderation.
 It’s a man having two drinks per day per day.
 For a woman, it’s having one drink per day.

-No form of alcohol gives more health benefits.
-So beer, wine, and liquor are all equally helpful.
+No form of alcohol gives more health or long life benefits.
+So beer, wine, and liquor (or spirits) are all equally helpful.

 Of possible interest.